AnnArborRUserGroup/Presentations/TMLE.md

 ## TMLE example
 **Does placing a right heart catheter change 30 day mortality?**

-The data set has 2490 patients admitted to an ICU and 47 variables including:
+The ARF dataset has 2490 patients admitted to an ICU and 47 variables including:

 - **Demographic characteristics**, including age, gender and race
 - **Patient medical history**, 12 variables for medicial conditions: MI, COPD, stroke, cancer, etc.